hughmandeville/hncards/README.md

 ## Overview

-This project consists of a Go script to get the HackerNews and OpenGraph data and a React App hosted in GitHub Pages to display it.
+This project consists of a Go script to get the [Hacker News](https://news.ycombinator.com/) top stories and [Open Graph](https://ogp.me/) data and a React App hosted in GitHub Pages to display it.

 The Go script gets the top stories from the [Hacker News API](https://github.com/HackerNews/API) and adds some Open Graph fields (image, icon, title, and description).
 It calls the [GitHub API](https://docs.github.com/en/rest) to upload the data file ([hn_topstories.json](client/public/hn_topstories.json)) to GitHub.